plasma-bls/Orion-RAT/README.md

 ---
 ## Disclaimer about the author

-This code was written a long time ago and does not reflect my current knowledge or skill level. it should not be taken as an example of what i can or cannot do.
+This code was written a long time ago and does not reflect my current knowledge or skill level. it should not be taken as an example of what i cannot do.

 ---
 ## Overview